Framing structural identifiability in terms of parameter symmetries: Definitions of structural identifiability

-We briefly present the mathematical preliminaries of global structural identifiability in two parts, starting with the standard differential algebra approach and concluding with full symmetries.
-To this end, consider the following system of first-order ODEs and associated outputs
+We briefly present definitions of both global and local structural identifiability followed by an algorithm for the standard differential algebra approach.
+To this end, consider the following \emph{state-output system} of first-order ODEs and associated outputs

-where derivatives are denoted by $\dot{\mathbf{x}}=\mathrm{d}\mathbf{x}/\mathrm{d}t$.
-Here, $t\in\mathbb{R}$ is the independent variable corresponding to time, $\boldsymbol{\theta}\in\mathbb{R}^{p}$ is the vector of $p$ parameters, $\mathbf{x}(t,\boldsymbol{\theta})\in\mathbb{R}^{n}$ are the $n$ dependent variables corresponding to the states of the system and $\mathbf{y}(t,\mathbf{x},\boldsymbol{\theta})\in\mathbb{R}^{m}$ are the $m\leq n$ observed outputs.
-In the context of global structural identifiability, we ask ourselves which of the $p\in\mathbb{Z}_{+}$ parameters collected in $\boldsymbol{\theta}\in\mathbb{R}^{p}$ can be identified based on a set of $1\leq m\leq n$ observed outputs $\mathbf{y}$ given $n\geq m$ states $\mathbf{x}$?
+Here, $t\in\mathbb{R}$ is the independent variable corresponding to time, $\boldsymbol{\theta}\in\mathbb{R}^{p}$ is the vector of $p$ parameters, $\mathbf{x}(t,\boldsymbol{\theta})\in\mathbb{R}^{n}$ are the $n\geq1$ dependent variables corresponding to the states of the system and $\mathbf{y}(t,\mathbf{x},\boldsymbol{\theta})\in\mathbb{R}^{m}$ are the $1\leq{m}\leq n$ observed outputs.
+In the context of structural identifiability, we ask ourselves which parameters can be determined based on a set of $1\leq m\leq n$ observed outputs, $\mathbf{y}$, given $n$ states, $\mathbf{x}$?
 Here, we make two important assumptions, namely that the functions $\mathbf{f}$ and $\mathbf{h}$ are analytical and rational functions of the independent and dependent variables and that they are infinitely differentiable.
-These assumptions are required to implement the standard differential algebra approach for analysing global structural identifiability whereas the symmetry-based approach can be carried out without them.
-However, since the the aim of this work is to establish the link between these two approaches we restrict ourselves to rational functions $\mathbf{f}$ and $\mathbf{h}$.
-Under these assumptions, we can always reduce the original system of first-order ODEs to an input-output system corresponding to a (potentially higher order) polynomial system of ODEs solely depending on the outputs~\cite{ljung1994global}
+Under these assumptions, we can always reduce the original state-output system of first-order ODEs to an \textit{output system} corresponding to a (potentially higher order) polynomial system of ODEs solely depending on the outputs~\cite{ljung1994global}

-for some power $N\in\mathbb{N}_{+}$ and where $\Delta$ is a vector-valued function of multivariate polynomials.
-Provided this problem formulation, we begin by presenting the definition of global structural identifiability as well as the standard differential algebra approach for conducting a global structural identifiability analysis.
-Thereafter, we present the notion of full symmetries in the context of structural identifiability.